What Are the Most Common Causes of Construction Accidents

 When a particular job calls for trenching, contractors must ensure that the trenches are sturdy with plenty of ventilation.
 Otherwise, caving in or asphyxiation could result.

 Trenching can also be incredibly dangerous if the workers make unexpected contact with piping or electrical lines.
 Either could cause a potentially fatal accident.

 Construction is a complicated industry because a single job may require dozens of different companies, many of whom might end up working at the site simultaneously.
 Likewise, many construction companies hire dozens of independent contractors, which means they are not eligible for workers’ compensation benefits.

-If you were hurt in a construction accident and you’re not sure how to proceed, an Albuquerque construction accident attorney from The Law Offices of Brian K. Branch will help you navigate the claims process, regardless if you are an employee or an independent contractor.
+If you were hurt in a construction accident and you’re not sure how to proceed, an Albuquerque construction accident attorney from The Law Offices of Brian K. Branch, PC will help you navigate the claims process, regardless if you are an employee or an independent contractor.
 Call 505-207-4401 to schedule a free consultation.
 If you want to learn more about construction accidents in New Mexico, visit the USAttorneys website.